KristiantoKT/adprog-2018/tutorial-10/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+#### Processes
+A process has a self-contained execution environment.
+A process generally has a complete, private set of basic run-time resources; in particular, each process has its own memory space.

+Processes are often seen as synonymous with programs or applications.
+However, what the user sees as a single application may in fact be a set of cooperating processes.
+To facilitate communication between processes, most operating systems support Inter Process Communication (IPC) resources, such as pipes and sockets.
+IPC is used not just for communication between processes on the same system, but processes on different systems.

+#### Threads
+Threads are sometimes called lightweight processes.
+Both processes and threads provide an execution environment, but creating a new thread requires fewer resources than creating a new process.

+Threads exist within a process — every process has at least one.
+Threads share the process's resources, including memory and open files.
+This makes for efficient, but potentially problematic, communication.

+#### JVM
+In Java, programs are not compiled into executable files; they are compiled into bytecode (as discussed earlier), which the JVM (Java Virtual Machine) then executes at runtime.
+Java source code is compiled into bytecode when we use the javac compiler.
+The bytecode gets saved on the disk with the file extension .class.
+When the program is to be run, the bytecode is converted, using the just-in-time (JIT) compiler.
+The result is machine code which is then fed to the memory and is executed.

+Java code needs to be compiled twice in order to be executed:
+- Java programs need to be compiled to bytecode.
+- When the bytecode is run, it needs to be converted to machine code.